Maps

 // Produces 42 return allowances.get(myAddress())!!.unbox.get(myAddress())!!; }}

-Keep in mind that on TVM, maps are represented as Cell
+Keep in mind that on TVM, maps are represented as the Cell

 type, which is very gas-intensive.
 Also, nested maps will reach the limits faster than regular maps.